 Cancer Biology (M.S.)

-The MS program in Cancer Biology offers a strong didactic and laboratory curriculum in cancer biology with a major focus on molecular oncology.
+The M.S. program in Cancer Biology offers a strong didactic and laboratory curriculum in cancer biology with a major focus on molecular oncology.
 Our goal is to provide intensive research training for students who are interested in a career in academia, medicine, industry, or related careers in which first-hand research experience is an asset.
 Research interests in the Department of Oncology are diverse and dynamic, allowing students to choose from a broad spectrum of topics for their research thesis.
-Students are encouraged to attend weekly departmental seminars, Grand Rounds presentations and annual symposia.
-These regular interactions between students and faculty help our students develop oral communication and collaboration skills for future success.
+Students are encouraged to attend departmental seminars by internationally renowned scientists and annual Cancer Biology symposia.
+Through regular interactions between students and faculty students develop oral communication and collaboration skills for future success.

 Admission Requirements